jerry-shijieli/GMM_based_Change_Detection_Framework_Using_Very_High_resolution_Satellite_Imagery/README.md

-# CSC522 Course Project: GMM based Change Detection Framework Using Very High-resolution Satellite Imagery
+# Project: GMM based Change Detection Framework Using Very High-resolution Satellite Imagery

 High resolution images provided by satellites are good resource to use to identify and quantify landscapes changes.
 We explore a detection method to identify landscape changes using high resolution satellite images.
 This grid based method is helpful in Bi-temporal change detection.
 By given two satellite images from the same area, it can identify changes accurately.
 In our project, we divide each high-resolution satellite image into equally-sized square grids and fit each grid of RGB pixels using one Gaussian distribution.
 Next, we use symmetric Kullback-Leibler (KL) divergence of two Gaussian distributions at the same location of various time as metrics of image changes.
 Then a Gaussian Mixture Model (GMM) is used to cluster the KL divergence map into various levels of change, which is a good visualization of change detection between the two images over time.